amasky/ram/README.md

 * with "--original" for 28x28 original MNIST task, "--translated" for 60x60 translated MNIST, and "--cluttered" for 60x60 cluttered translated MNIST
 * training for Cluttered Translated MNIST will take around a day with CPU
-* trained on CPU with default setting or GPU with "-g YOUR_GPU_DEVICE_ID"
+* train on CPU with default setting or GPU with "-g YOUR_GPU_DEVICE_ID"

 ```shellsession
 ➜ python train.py --original